What is a legal separation?

 We are a specialist law firm, focusing solely on family law matters, such as divorce and separation, and everything that comes with these life-changing events.
 Established in 2001, at Hawkins Family Law team we are all “people” people, and are committed to producing rounded outcomes for our clients, offering expertise in whatever forum works best for you, always aiming to bring matters to a swift solution with the minimum pain.
 Our years of experience enable us to provide balanced advice and connect you to other experienced specialists as and when required.

-We can provide legal advice and assistance relating to your children, separation and financial matters and can offer advice as to the way in which you choose to solve your issues with your partner or ex-partner.
-We offer these services whether you are married, co-habiting or in a civil partnership.
+As part of our specialist legal services, we will provide tailored legal advice and assistance relating to your separation, financial matters and children.
+We can offer advice on the different options available for you to choose from in order to solve your issues with your partner or ex-partner.
+These services are available whether you are married, co-habiting or in a civil partnership.

 All our lawyers are independently assessed and accredited as experts in family law and we are members of Resolution; a national organisation which holds a code of practice for family lawyers